Royal Route | Budget City Tour

-Here you can book a public guided tour (Budget City Tour) along the Royal Route and then through the Old Town.
-There is a 3-hour break between the tours.
-Take a look at the overview at your leisure.
-If you have any questions, please use the contact form at the end of the overview.
-Under “Book a tour” you will find the booking calendar.
+Here you can book a public tour (Budget City Tour) to the Royal Route with a licensed city guide.
+Take a look at our overview and if you have any questions, please use the contact form at the bottom end.

 Book now, pay on site

 Book now and pay on the day of the tour.